eliu0412/group-project-codelingo/doc/sprint1/RPM.md

 - None, as this is the initial release.

 ### Non-Functional Requirements
-- Ensure the system supports at least 100 concurrent users.
+- Ensure the system supports at least 10 concurrent users.
-- Setup automated testing for authentication and basic UI components.
+- Setup request proxying to manage load.
 - Implement basic security measures to prevent unauthorized access.

 ## Dependencies and Limitations
 ### External Dependencies
 - Firebase for authentication and database management.
 - React and TailwindCSS for frontend development.
-- GitHub Actions for CI/CD pipeline setup.
+- Express and NodeJS for backend development.

 ### Known Limitations
 - Limited feature set as this is the first sprint.